oopsmonk/documentation/proof-of-existence/1.0/getting-started/prove-a-file-is-unchanged.md

 If the file is a match, you should see the following output:

 ```
-File verified: The file matches the hash on the Tangle
+File verified: The file matches the hash in the Tangle
 ```

 ## Next steps

-Use what you've learned to build an application that secures signed documents on the Tangle.
+Use what you've learned to build an application that secures signed documents in the Tangle.
 You can use the [document immutability blueprint](root://blueprints/0.1/doc-immutability/overview.md) for inspiration.

 Use the user interface to [upload a file hash to the Tangle](https://iota-poex.dag.sh).